 - Senior investment advisor, Investment Portfolio: Bogdan Berliba

 Corporate risks portfolio (Enterprise risk management program, risk financing, preventative and loss control/intervention programs), and

 Capital and financing portfolio (Institutional capital and cash budgets, financing programs)

 Manages and controls special funds on behalf of external parties and internal parties, such as government agencies, private industry, donors and internal contributors, and defines the protocols to move those funds to university researchers, financial managers and administrators.

 The Student Accounts Office (SAO) manages the billing and collection of tuition and other fees.
-Working closely with students, the SAO focuses on customer service and accounts receivable.
+Working closely with students, the SAO's main objectives are accounts receivable and customer service.
 The unit liaises with other departments to ensure that students receive a holistic understanding of the variables that affect the financial aspect of their higher education experience.

-The University cashier manages all petty cash floats and reimbursements, and processes departmental deposits for the University community.
-The unit also manages the installation and maintenance of Concordia’s digital payment systems.
+The University Cashier manages all petty cash floats and reimbursements, and processes departmental deposits for the University community.
+The unit also manages the installation and maintenance of Concordia's point of sale payment systems.